automationbroker/apb/docs/developers.md

 USER 1001
 ```

-### Using a ConfigMap within an Service Bundle
+### Using a ConfigMap within an APB

 There is a temporary workaround we are using to create configmaps from ansible due to a bug in the Ansible modules.

-One common use case for ConfigMaps is when the parameters of an Service Bundle will be used within a configuration file of an application or service.
+One common use case for ConfigMaps is when the parameters of an APB will be used within a configuration file of an application or service.
 The ConfigMap module allows you to mount a ConfigMap into a pod as a volume which can be used to store the config file.
-This approach allows you to also leverage the power Ansible's `template` module to create a ConfigMap out of Service Bundle paramters.
+This approach allows you to also leverage the power Ansible's `template` module to create a ConfigMap out of APB paramters.
 The following is an example of creating a ConfigMap from a jinja template mounted into a pod as a volume.

 ```yaml
 - name: Create hastebin config from template